Rate Limits

 ---|---|

-RateLimit-Remaining | Remaining operations allowed in the current window. |
+RateLimit-Remaining | Remaining operations allowed in the current time window. |

-RateLimit-Reset | The number of seconds remaining before more operations will become available to use. |
+RateLimit-Reset | Number of seconds remaining before more operations will become available. |

-Updated 4 months ago
+Updated 10 months ago